Joint Statement: Roundtable on FGM/Khafz in India

 The recommendations for tackling FGM/Khafz which emerged from and were agreed on at the event - “Eliminating Harmful Practices, Meeting SDG Commitments - Roundtable on FGM/Khafz in India” are set out below:

-4. Law: The Indian government should pass a separate law that bans FGM/Khafz in India, makes it a criminal offence for anyone who performs the procedure of FGM/Khafz, or aids, propagates, abets or procures any person to carry FGM/Khafz.
-The law should recognize FGM/Khafz as a human rights violation, and a form of gender based violence and child abuse.
-It should prioritise prevention measures to protect girls and women from FGM/Khafz based on an integrated framework addressing gender based discrimination.
+4. Law: The Indian government should pass a separate law that bans FGM/Khafz in India, makes it a criminal offense for anyone who performs the procedure of FGM/Khafz, or aids, propagates, abets, or procures any person to carry FGM/Khafz.
+The law should recognize FGM/Khafz as a human rights violation, and a form of gender-based violence and child abuse.
+It should prioritize prevention measures to protect girls and women from FGM/Khafz based on an integrated framework addressing gender-based discrimination.

-6. Propagation: Propagation or glorification of this practice should also be recognised as a crime.
+6. Propagation: Propagation or glorification of this practice should also be recognized as a crime.